 How do I become a fellow of CIBN?

 Step 4: Assessment and Approval Your application will be reviewed by the CIBN Fellowship Assessment Committee, which will evaluate your eligibility based on the criteria outlined above.
-If your application is successful, you will invited to attend an interview with the Fellowship Assessment Committee.
+If your application is successful, you will be invited to attend an interview with the Fellowship Assessment Committee.
 The interview will assess your leadership skills, knowledge of the banking industry, and overall suitability for Fellowship status.

 After the interview, the Fellowship Assessment Committee will make a recommendation to the CIBN Council.
 Which will review and approve your application.
-If your application approved, you will invited to attend the next induction ceremony, where you will formally recognized as a Fellow of the CIBN.
+If your application is approved, you will invited to attend the next induction ceremony, where you will be formally recognized as a Fellow of the CIBN.

-In summary, becoming a Fellow of the CIBN requires dedication, hard work.
+In summary, becoming a Fellow of the CIBN requires dedication, and hard work.
 And a commitment to excellence in the banking profession.
-By meeting the eligibility criteria, attending the Fellowship Training Program, submitting a comprehensive application.
+By meeting the eligibility criteria, attending the Fellowship Training Program, and submitting a comprehensive application.
 And successfully completing the assessment and approval process, you can join the prestigious community of CIBN Fellows and contribute to the development of the banking industry in Nigeria.

 READ ALSO: